 So it took me almost a year to sit down and complete this draft that I started writing after last year’s Durga puja.
-When we talk about Durga Puja in Kolkata, our discussion revolves around those Barowari Puja’s majestic puja pandals, themes, idols.
+When we talk about Durga Puja in Kolkata, our discussion revolves around Barowari Puja’s majestic puja pandals, themes, and idols.
 But what interests me are the Bonedi Barir Durga Pujas.
-Kolkata is a city of heritage, tradition and history that dates backs to hundreds of year.
-And Durga Puja being an integral part of it have its equal share in the city’s narrative.
+Kolkata is a city of heritage, tradition, and history that dates back hundreds of years.
+Durga Puja being an integral part of it has its equal share in the city’s narrative.

 Durga Puja and the Bonedis.